erikaris/til/03_machine_learning.md

         <img src="./images/word_sentiment.png" alt="drawing" width="500"/>
 9.

+## Naive Bayes Application
+1. Author identification
+2. Spam filtering
+3. Information retrieval
+4. Word disambiguation

+## Why is Naive Bayes called `naive`?
+Because of its assumption about data.
+1. independence between the predictors or features associated with each class.
+2. has to do with your validation sets.

 ## Training Naive Bayes:
 1. Gather data and annotate it.
 2. preprocess: lower case, remove punctuations, urls, names, remove stop words, stemming, tokenizing.